PyconUK/ConferenceScheduler/docs/tutorial/index.rst

 You have organised your time slots as follows:

-- The first day will have 2 sessions (morning and afternoon) with 2 30 minute time slots in each room.
+- The first day will have 2 sessions (morning and afternoon) with two 30 minute time slots in each room.
 - The second day will have 1 room used for longer 1 hour workshops, the other room used for more talks and 2 long sessions set aside for the social events.